 The world often notes that certain groups take God and Guns with equal fervor.
 The Church Militant takes this observation to the natural conclusion, a Catholic (or Catholic-like) superpower that is very heavily armed.
 While most agents will rely on Hand Cannons, expect a few priests and nuns to swing around a broadsword or two.
 Or three/six, which seems to be some kind of standard.
-In fantasy settings they'll probably also have divine magic - White Magic for Good-aligned religions and Black Magic for the Evil ones (remember, though, White isn't always good, and even when it is, Good is not always nice, and even when it is, Good isn't soft).
+In fantasy settings they'll probably also have divine magic - White Magic and Holy Hand Grenades for Good-aligned religions and Black Magic for the Evil ones (remember, though, White isn't always good, and even when it is, Good is not always nice, and even when it is, Good isn't soft).
 In case of Witch incursions and Heresy, expect Flamethrowers.
 Lots and lots of flame-based weapons to purify the sinful.

 Oftentimes, they might instead favor the mace, hammer, or staff out of an alleged commitment to peace.
 What in the world makes bashing a head in less "violent" than cutting it off?
 Well, sometimes it's because theoretically blunt instruments are pretty good for "just" beating the hell out of an opponent.
 Other times, it's because they take an excessively legalist view of a commandment against, say, "spilling blood" or "taking up the sword."
 Then again, sometimes it's just because bludgeoning weapons are cheap, and there are vows of poverty to consider.

 Usually justified by the actual existence of witches, vampires or The Legions of Hell; nevertheless the Church Militant often struggles with going too far.
 Don't expect heavy consistency with real world religious teachings, writers will make it up as they go along (c.f.
 The Lowest Cosmic Denominator).
 Anime will just substitute in that Nuns Are Mikos.